Quantum dimer models emerging from large-spin ultracold atoms: Microscopic model

-{ \em Microscopic model---}To produce a quantum dimer model, we begin with a tight-binding Hamiltonian for atoms in an optical lattice, which includes spin-dependent interactions.
-We obtain this Hamiltonian from the continuum theory (e.g., Ref. \cite{Stamper-Kurn2013}) by transforming to the Wannier basis in the presence of a periodic potential, yielding
+To produce a quantum dimer model, we begin with a tight-binding Hamiltonian for atoms in an optical lattice, which includes spin-dependent interactions.
+There will be a hopping term, where an atom with hyperfine spin projection $m$ moves between neighboring sites.
+There will also be an on-site two-particle interaction term.
+In the presence of rotational symmetry, these interactions can be decomposed into different angular momenta channels $F$ \cite{Stamper-Kurn2013}.
+Thus, in complete generality we write

 where $i$ runs over all lattice sites, and $\langle ij\rangle$ runs over all distinct nearest-neighbor pairs.
 Due to particle statistics, we sum over only even values of $F$, up to a maximum value $F=2f$ for bosons, and $F=2f-1$ for fermions.
 The $\hb^\dagger_{i,m}(\hb_{i,m})$ operators create (annihilate) an atom at lattice site $i$ with hyperfine spin $f$ and spin projection $m$, while the $\hA_{ij}^{F,M\dagger} (\hA_{ij}^{F,M})$ operators create (annihilate) a pair of atoms on sites $i$ and $j$ in total angular momentum state $F$ with total projection $M$.
 These operators may be defined via the relation